AfSIS-at-CIESIN/RMODIS/README.md

 The outputs for 2014 are located on the AfSIS FTP Site ftp://africagrids.net/Other/Test/Nigeria/

-RModisRevised_NDVI&EVI.R and Modis_Quarterly_NDVI_Revised.R are scripts created to update the quarterly MODIS 250m /MOD13Q1 datasets as an alternative to the original Bash scripts.
+RModisRevised_NDVI&EVI.R and Modis_Quarterly_NDVI.R are scripts created to update the quarterly MODIS 250m /MOD13Q1 datasets as an alternative to the original Bash scripts.

 The quarterly updates are located on AfSIS FTP Site ftp://africagrids.net/250m/MOD13Q1/